 We dream of the church ending homelessness in the UK.
 But its much more than a dream, it will happen as the body of Christ keeps stepping into its identity and houses and supports those in need.
 We dream of every church in the UK having one house to house the homeless.
 That would mean an additional 300,000 people who would be housed and cared for.

 Housing is a great start, however we also believe in supporting Christian organisations to offer social enterprises to assist residents access employment or meaningful activity.
 We support partners providing mentoring, training and work experience to our residents.
 It enables residents to gain the skills they need to work for an employer or run their own business.
-From teaching ex-addicts trades in Rotherham to helping residents grow and sell produce in Woking we believe that thousands of lives can be transformed through training.
+From teaching ex-addicts trades in Rotherham to helping residents grow and sell produce in Woking we believe that many lives are being transformed through training.

 From ugly duckling to beautiful swan!!
 This is the fine work of one of the residents of our partner The Dwelling Place in their Upcycling Project with residents.